bnb-chain/BEPs/BEP20.md

 A standard interface allows any tokens on Binance Smart Chain to be used by other applications: from wallets to decentralized exchanges in a consistent way.
 Besides, this standard interface also extends [ERC20](https://eips.ethereum.org/EIPS/eip-20) to facilitate cross chain transfer.

 ## 4. Status
-This BEP is under draft.
+This BEP is already implemented.

 ## 5. Specification